pratyushagnihotri/ndn-tutorial-gec21/README-ext.md

 Interests (after all, the PIT entry will be consumed).
 NFD's Measurement table is such a storage option.

-To begin, we'll name the new strategy `ndn:/localhost/nfd/strategy/weighted-load-balancer`:
+* **Step 1:** Open the strategy code template located in `ndn-tutorial-gec21/strategy-templates/weighted-load-balancer-strategy.cpp` in an editor.

-    const Name WeightedLoadBalancerStrategy::STRATEGY_NAME("ndn:/localhost/nfd/strategy/weighted-load-balancer");
+* **Step 2:** Review custom (provided) storage classes.

-Next, before digging into the implementation of the strategy itself, we'll define two custom storage classes to hold our clock and delay measurements.
+Before digging into the implementation of the strategy itself, we'll review two custom storage classes to hold our clock and delay measurements.
 The only requirement for custom storage classes is that they extend the `StrategyInfo` class; NFD will not attempt to modify the data itself in anyway, but will garbage collect old Measurement